 Get a plan with 5G

-Customers who use 5G plans receive significantly faster speeds.
-While not inherently more reliable than 4G LTE, 5G will give you get a much better experience using your mobile data.
+Customers who use 5G plans receive significantly faster speeds but not always more coverage area.
+While not inherently more reliable than 4G LTE, 5G will give you a much better experience using your mobile data if you want better speeds.

 Upgrade your device